adell-fael/sync-dotfiles/README.md

 ls -l $HOME/.dotfiles/.bin/sync-dotfiles
 ```

-also the structrue is like this

 ---

+Also the structure is like this

 ## structure

 ```bash